tansongyang/franksongyangtan.com/src/pages/seminary/posts/2018-12-11-bible-books-quiz/index.md

 ---
-path: '/seminary/bible-survey-books-quiz'
+path: '/seminary/bible-books-quiz'
 category: 'seminary'
-title: 'Bible Survey: The Books Quiz'
+title: 'The Bible Books Quiz'
 description: 'A quiz on the books of the Bible.'
 date: '2018-12-11'
 ---

 This is a little quiz on the **canonical order of the biblical books**.
-Its purpose is to help prepare for the Bible Survey advanced standing exam.

-More details on the exam are in
-<x-link to="/seminary/bible-survey-advanced-standing-exam">this post</x-link>:

 <x-quiz
     name="Bible Books Quiz"